JetBrains/intellij-sdk-docs/topics/tutorials/build_system/gradle_prerequisites.md

 ### Components of a Wizard-Generated Gradle IntelliJ Platform Plugin

-For the [example](#creating-a-gradle-based-intellij-platform-plugin-with-new-project-wizard) `my_plugin`, the _IDE Plugin_ generator creates the following directory content:
+For the example `my_plugin` created with the steps describes above, the _IDE Plugin_ generator creates the following directory content:

 ```text
 my_plugin